alkimonen/basic_heap/README.md

 make
 ```

-After compiation, in order to run the project, run command below
+After compilation, in order to run the project, run command below
 ```
 make run
 ```